zmetiva/NNMP/README.md

 # NNMP
-A music player and organizer that allows playback of many audio and video codecs.
+A music player and organizer that allows playback of many audio codecs.

 Uses the Java programming language.